bonomani/devmon/docs/TEMPLATES.md

   - A SNMP `scalar` OID (ending with 0)
   - An element of a SNMP `table` OID (usually not ending with 0)

-Let's analyse a SNMP request for the numeric OID `.1.3.4.6.9` that could be defined as type `branch`:
+Let's analyse a SNMP request to a `branch` numeric OID `.1.3.4.6.9` :
 ```
 snmpwalk -v2c -c public MYDEVICE .1.3.4.6.9
 .1.3.4.6.9.4.3.1.20.3 = 8732588786